Aga Khan IV: Aga Khan Development Network

 Karim established the Aga Khan Development Network (AKDN), a group of affiliated institutions operating primarily in developing regions.
 The network includes over 200 agencies and, as of the latest available data, employs approximately 80,000 staff.
 Funding sources include contributions from members of the Ismaili community as well as partnerships with governments and international organisations.
 AKDN's activities span areas such as health, education, culture, rural development, financial services, and economic initiatives, with a focus on parts of Africa, South and Central Asia, and the Middle East.

 Entities affiliated with the AKDN include the Aga Khan University, the University of Central Asia, the Aga Khan Fund for Economic Development (a for-profit arm), the Aga Khan Foundation, the Aga Khan Trust for Culture, and service organisations in education, health, microfinance, and infrastructure.
 One of its commercial holdings, the Serena Hotels Group, operates a chain of hotels and resorts in several countries across Africa and Asia.
 The network also administers the Aga Khan Award for Architecture, an architectural prize for projects addressing Muslim societies and contexts.

 In 1977, al-Husseini founded the Institute of Ismaili Studies in London and served as chair of its board of governors.

 Focus Humanitarian Assistance, an AKDN affiliate, coordinates emergency response operations.
 Its past activities include disaster relief efforts following the 2005 earthquake in Pakistan and the 2004 Indian Ocean tsunami.

-Projects linked to AKDN or its partner institutions include the Aga Khan Museum in Toronto, the Delegation of the Ismaili Imamat and the Global Centre for Pluralism in Ottawa, the Al-Azhar Parkk in Cairo, the Bagh-e Babur restoration in Kabul, the Sunder Nursery in Delhi, and a network of full IB residential schools known as the Aga Khan Academies.
+Projects linked to AKDN or its partner institutions include the Aga Khan Museum in Toronto, the Delegation of the Ismaili Imamate and the Global Centre for Pluralism in Ottawa, the Al-Azhar Parkk in Cairo, the Bagh-e Babur restoration in Kabul, the Sunder Nursery in Delhi, and a network of full IB residential schools known as the Aga Khan Academies.

 In a 2006 public address in Germany, al-Husseini commented on how external observers often categorize the work of the Aga Khan Development Network as philanthropy or enterprise.
-He stated that, from the perspective of the Ismaili Imamat, such activities are considered part of the Imam's institutional responsibilities rather than being separate from his religious role.
+He stated that, from the perspective of the Ismaili Imamate, such activities are considered part of the Imam's institutional responsibilities rather than being separate from his religious role.

 He was served as a vice-president of the Royal Commonwealth Society until 2025.

 In March 2019, al-Husseini was named the Global Founding Patron of the Prince's Trust Group by Charles, then the Prince of Wales.
 According to the organisation, support linked to this role contributed to programmes reaching over 30,000 young people between 2019 and 2025.

 The Aga Khan Development Network is also a founding partner of the Paris Peace Forum, launched in 2018 on the centenary of the World War I Armistice.
 The network serves as a strategic partner and participates in the forum's executive and governance bodies.